-Now accepting final applications for the 2019 Nonprofit General Counsel Program
+Apply Today for the Nonprofit General Counsel Program

 Does your nonprofit organization need help spotting issues that require legal counsel?
 If so, you could be a great candidate for the General Counsel for Nonprofits Program offered through the Greater Richmond Bar Foundation’s Pro Bono Clearinghouse.

 The Greater Richmond Bar Foundation has been connecting nonprofit organizations with pro bono legal resources in the greater Richmond area through the Pro Bono Clearinghouse since 2001.
-Our Nonprofit General Counsel Program involves matching one or more volunteer attorneys with a nonprofit organization for a period of one year (beginning January 2019).
+Our Nonprofit General Counsel Program involves matching one or more volunteer attorneys with a nonprofit organization for a period of one year.
 During that year, the volunteer(s) will assist the organization with identifying issues that may require legal assistance and with connecting the organization with relevant legal counsel to provide such assistance.

 Nonprofit Eligibility Criteria